 Course summary

 Why choose this course?
-This Applied Art course focuses on the high-quality craft skills needed to be a professional maker.
-Develop your material and design skills through ceramics, metal, jewellery and mixed media.
+Unleash your creativity with our Applied Art degree where you will focus on the high-quality craft skills needed to launch your professional artistic career.
+We will help you develop your material and design expertise and versatility through ceramics, metal, jewellery and mixed media.
 You will:

-• Be able to understand the importance of high-quality making, originality and how to generate personal responses to materials and processes.
+- Learn the art of high-quality making, originality and how to create personal responses to materials and processes.

-• Be able to combine their conceptual and technical skills in applied arts with the professional skills needed to be a successful maker.
+- Be able to combine your conceptual and technical skills in applied arts with the professional skills needed to be a successful maker.

-• Develop interpersonal skills through collaborative projects and teamwork.
+- Develop interpersonal skills through collaborative projects and teamwork, further preparing you for your career after your degree.

 Modules